-The following guidelines will apply to students awarded a Bellin College Merit Scholarship for an initial enrollment period beginning on or after July 2015.
-Bellin College Merit Scholarship funds are to be used to pay for educational costs incurred while enrolled at Bellin College.
+The below guidelines will apply to students awarded a Bellin College Merit Scholarship for an initial enrollment period beginning on or after July 2015.
+Merit scholarship funds are to be used to pay for educational costs incurred while enrolled at Bellin College.
 This scholarship program is based solely on academic performance.